tkmiriya/weakly_bound_h/README.md

 # Finite volume potential

-In order to estimate the systematic uncertainties of finite volume and cutoff,
+To estimate the systematic uncertainties of finite volume and cutoff,
 we use flavor SU(3) potential at $m_\pi = 837$ MeV with a lattice spacing 0.121 fm.
 ![Finite volume potential](figs/hal_pot_finite_volume/su3_mpi837MeV_1rep_pot.png)